-There are only a few places to find metal kitchen countertop edging for a midcentury, vintage or retro kitchen.
-On this page, I outline where to find this kind of edging, which is meant to edge laminate — Formica, Wilsonart, etc. — countertops in authentic period style.
-I also point you to examples from readers’ actual kitchen project… I show a video of my own steel-edge kitchen countertop, and I point you to historic references.
+Metal kitchen countertop edging provides and authentic look for a midcentury, vintage or retro kitchen.
+On this page, I outline where to find this kind of edging, which is meant to edge laminate — Formica, Wilsonart, etc. — countertops like they did in the 1940s, 1950s, and earlier.
+I point to examples from readers’ actual kitchen projects… I show a video of my own steel-edge kitchen countertop… and I point you to historic references.
 All with the goal: To help you decide which style of metal edging you might prefer and to help make it easier for you to find it.
+Note, while I initially tried to spotlight original manufacturers, it often proved difficult from looking at the websites to tell who makes what and who sells who what makes.
+So, there’s a mix of both manufacturers and distributors — shop around!

 1. Stainless steel countertop edge: